mobilemind/pastelets/README.md

 ## Repository Notes

-The `/web` directory has the final, optimized HTML/JavaScript and their shared HTML5 manifest file.
-With the exception of `web/desktop/index.html` all of the HTML files are `gzip` compressed.
+The `/web` directory has the final, optimized HTML/CSS/JavaScript and their shared HTML5 manifest file.
+The HTML, CSS, and manifest files are `deflate` compressed.
+The JavaScript is "uglified", but not compressed.

 ## Deployment Notes